 - Windows and doors (where possible) will be kept open to allow for increased air circulation.

 - On top of our regular daily cleaning, the school will routinely clean and disinfect frequently touched surfaces and objects throughout the day (e.g., doorknobs, light switches, classroom sink handles, countertops, shared toys).

 Personal Protective Equipment (PPE)

 Staff will have access to Personal Protective Equipment (PPE), including masks, gloves and face shields to prevent the spread of germs.
-Children are not required to wear masks while at school, but if parents want them to wear a mask, it is the parent’s responsibility to provide the school with a clean cloth mask every day.
-Parent must wash the mask daily.
+Children ages two and up are required to wear masks while at school, it is the parent’s responsibility to provide the school with a clean mask every day.
+School will not force a child to wear a mask.